tacsotai/flutter_bluesky/README.md

 This plugin provides a client for [bluesky](https://bsky.app/) or other PDS of [atproto](https://github.com/bluesky-social/atproto).
 But UI is not provided, make it by yourself although the [example](#getting-started) is provided.

+It is **not completed** to invoke all APIs.
+I will make it little by little.
+It may change by spec change of atproto.

 ## Getting Started
 ```
 cd flutter_bluesky/example